Learner's permit: Sweden

 In Sweden, the minimum age is 16 years old to get a basic car learner's permit; 17 years and six months are required for more advanced light vehicle combinations and up to 23 years for heavy vehicle combinations.
 Körkortslag 4kap 2§ A Swedish Learner's permit does not require a test, but only allows practising with a teacher.
 The teacher, including a private teacher such as a parent, must also have a permit.
-After a successful test, a real driver's license is given, but there is a test period of two years when all tests have to be redone to get it back if the driver's permit is cancelled due to serious traffic violations or large speeding.
+After a successful test, a real driver's license is given with a probationary period of two years.
+During this period, serious traffic violations that would lead to a suspension of the driver's license such as excessive speeding or gross reckless driving would instead revoke the driver's license.
+Restoration of the driver's license requires all tests to be retaken.

 Thailand

 In Thailand, the minimum age is 18 years old to obtain a temporary driving licence for cars and motorcycles, valid for 2 years.
 For motorcycles 110 cc or smaller, the minimum age is 15.
 A temporary driving licence holder may drive without supervision, but cannot apply for an International Driving Permit.

 After holding the temporary driving licence for at least 1 year, the licence holder may apply for a full 5-year driving licence for the same type of vehicle (2-year car => 5-year car or 2-year motorcycle to 5-year motorcycle).
 A medical certificate and a physical evaluation of visual and reaction time are required.
 This process is commonly called "two to five" meaning a conversion of a two-year to a five-year licence, as opposed to a renewal of a full licence, "five to five".
 In the event a temporary small motorcycle licence is set to expire while the holder is younger than 18, the new licence will be a two-year temporary licence.

 If the temporary licence has expired for one year, a written examination is required.
 In case of three years or longer, a practical exam and a lecture are also required.